 Next-Gen Rendering: What Is New in Gaming Technology and HCI

 The video game industry is undergoing a systemic architectural shift.
 If you want to know what is new in gaming technology according to leading platforms like jogametech, you need to look beyond raw teraflops and focus on the rendering pipeline itself.
-The days of baking lighting into static textures are over.
-Next-gen rendering is defined by real-time path tracing, neural upscaling, and dynamic geometry.
+The days of baking lighting into static textures or relying on crude pre-computed lightmaps are over.
+Next-gen rendering is defined by real-time path tracing, neural upscaling, and dynamic geometry streaming.

 The Neural Rendering Revolution